Home » Blog » 3 Important Lessons on Finding Balance in Life

 Lesson #3: Realise That Balance Comes From Being True to Yourself

-- Are you trying to make it to a pilates class because you enjoy it?
+• Think about your Pilates class: do you go because you enjoy it?
 Or because it’s what all the other women in your social group do?

 Final Thoughts on Finding Balance